 The image above:

 In 2013, artist, Cynthia Gomez, crafted her devotional representation of Nuestra Senora de Guadalupe, with recycled materials including cloth, gold thread and ribbon, embroidery, vintage jewelry, cut paper and tin, adding worry dolls as a representation of her devotional followers.
-Recently she photographed her art as the center piece to craft shadow boxes and note cards, as an inspiration for others.
-The original has been shown at the South Broadway Cultural Center’s Guadalupe Exhibit and hangs in the Casa Veranda Gallery in Albuquerque.
+Worry dolls are intended to carry the worried of the person to relieve the burden as does devotional prayer to Our Lady of Guadalupe.

 Cynthia Gomez,